 Let’s look at the prices of some different use-cases for the fashion blogger image below.
 The fashion blogger is wearing a Zara dress and New Look red shoes.
 Not a bad look for elegantly strolling the streets of Paris.
 This classic photo could easily give shoppers inspiration to purchase similar products.

-Unlike the editorial licence, the actual price of the commercial licence is not listed on Getty’s website.
-That is because we’ll need to fill a few questions to get the actual price, as seen below:
+Unlike the editorial license, the actual price of the commercial license is not listed on Getty’s website.
+This is because you’ll need to fill a form to get the actual price, as seen below: